Arkansas River at Johnson Village Colorado

 Best flows

 Use the Salida trend more than a single magic cfs number.
-Stable or slowly falling flows are the cleanest all-around trout window; rising or pushy water should move the day toward protected edges, shorter wades, or another report.
+Stable or slowly falling flows are the cleanest all-around trout window.
+Rising or pushy water should move the day toward protected edges, shorter wades, or another report.

-When to skip
+When to leave

 Skip aggressive wading when runoff is climbing, when summer boating traffic is heavy in the reach you picked, when thunderstorms are muddying side water, or when afternoon temperatures make trout handling questionable.